fakhrizulkifli/KeyLogs/README.md

 # KeyLogs

-A simple user space keylogger.
+A simple linux keylogger.
+Built for fun.